 Survey development

-The survey covered questions related to telehealth implementation, financial and technical considerations and was developed based on the findings of the scoping review by Leone et al. (7).
+The survey covered questions related to telehealth implementation, financial and technical considerations and was developed based on the findings of our previous scoping review (7).
 The survey, consisting of a combination of multiple-choice questions, multiple answer questions and additional free text fields, was subdivided into seven sections: (1) prevalence of telehealth consultations in AHP services, (2) barriers to the use of telehealth consultations for patients and clinicians/AHP services, (3) perceived benefits and disadvantages to the use of telehealth consultations for patients and clinicians/AHP services, (4) available telehealth guidelines for clinicians, (5) telehealth consultation training for clinicians, (6) funding for telehealth consultations, and (7) effect of telehealth consultations on healthy behaviour conversations.
 This paper will focus on survey sections 4 and 5, which are available in supplementary material.

 Data analysis